 Ok so this is the difficulty…..how can Brainchild help so many different types of special needs?
-‘Surely I should be using a treatment specific to my son’s autism?’
+‘Surely I should be using an intervention specific to my son’s autism?’
 I asked myself that question all that time ago when I first met Viv.

 So to put it simply, it is because many of the behaviours associated with our children’s problems stem from a developmental starting point.